 7. Črno jezero (Black Lake)

-You can hike to the Seven Lakes Valley as part of a multi-day hike (read: Triglav National Park trek), or as a day hike.
+You can hike to the Seven Lakes Valley as part of a multi-day hike (read: 4-day Triglav National Park trek), or as a day hike.

 For day hiking, there are two notable approaches.
-The easiest approach is from Planina Blato, accessible by a toll road (20 EUR) from Stara Fužina.
+The easiest approach is from Planina Blato, accessible by a toll road from Stara Fužina.
 The more difficult approach is from Koča pri Savici, accessible from Ukanc, on the other side of Lake Bohinj.

 The tourist board at Ribčev Laz cautions people against hiking to Seven Lakes from Koča pri Savici after rain, and are emphatic about not descending that route.

-In this post, we’re going to outline the easiest approach to the Triglav Lakes Valley, starting at Planina Blato.
-It’s also the most romantic, as you’ll amble across several alpine pastures dotted with wooden herdsmen huts.
+It’s also the most romantic, as the trail ambles across several alpine pastures dotted with traditional herdsmen huts.
 We sorely loved this route and we hope you will too.

 Double Lake, Seven Lakes Valley, Slovenia